 Vacations - Parents who take vacations during the school year must realize that it is their child's responsibility to complete all missed assignments, tests, and quizzes.
-It is our belief that trips such as these will have a negative effect on a student since instruction occurs during class time.
+Remote learning opportunities exist and children should participate in online learning when possible.
+It is our belief that trips such as these can have a negative effect on a student if face-to-face or remote instruction is missed.
 We ask that every effort be made to avoid scheduling vacations during the school year.
 The Erie Day School Academic Calendar offers generous opportunities during the school year and summer months for travel.